 Wheelchair-bound, Professor Charles Xavier believed that mutants and non-mutants could coexist in harmony.
 Himself a mutant with powerful telepathic abilities, he established the Professor Xavier School For The Gifted under the pretext of a private institution for talented individuals.
 The school secretly provided a haven for mutants, and worked to educate them on the responsible use of their powers for the benefit of all mankind.
 With sufficient training, students graduated to the X-Men team, where they confronted the forces that would destroy the harmony Charles Xavier hoped to one day achieve.
 They protected mutants from persecution, and they interfered with mutants who would use their power to wage war on humans.

 Story lines for the television series followed many of the same plot lines explored in the comic books.
 The lineup of group members in the comics was ever changing and the total number of past and present members was correspondingly large.
 The group’s membership was shuffled somewhat in the animated series as well, but it focused on and maintained a core lineup throughout the show’s five year run.
-Several of the comic’s most prominent members—such as Colossus, Nightcrawler, Angel and Iceman—only made spot appearances, usually in a story line similar to their original introduction in the comic book series.
+Several of the comic’s most prominent members — such as Colossus, Nightcrawler, Angel and Iceman — only made spot appearances, usually in a story line similar to their original introduction in the comic book series.
 Membership in the animated series did, however, consist of several of the franchise’s mainstays, along with a few characters who were popular but fairly new at the time the animated series was produced.

 Of the X-Men team members, Cyclops was second in command to Professor Xavier.
 His mutant ability allowed him to store solar energy for discharge as powerful force beams that he fired from his eyes.
 Jean Grey had psychokinetic abilities that allowed her to move objects with her mind.
 She also had limited telepathic abilities.
 Beast was extraordinarily agile and had superhuman strength.
 His furry appearance belied his high intelligence.
 Wolverine had heightened senses and an accelerated healing ability.
 He also had a lacing of the indestructible metal adamantium surgically grafted to his skeleton, and two sets of retractable claws that disappeared into his forearms when not in use.
 Storm had the ability to control and manipulate the forces of nature, shifting weather patterns to suit her needs.
 Rogue had the power to absorb energy from other living beings.
-If her skin came into contact with someone else she absorbed their powers and their strength to be used as her own.
+If her skin came into contact with someone else, she absorbed their powers and strength to use as her own.
 The affects were only temporary depending on the length of time she remained in contact; too long, and they became permanent.
 One such incident gave her the permanent power of flight and made her indestructible.
 Gambit could charge objects with kinetic energy, so that when he threw them they exploded upon impact.
 He carried playing cards for just such a purpose.
 The youngest member, Jubilee, could generate multi-colored bursts of plasmoid energy, to hurl as a physical force or to short-circuit electronic equipment.
 A group member called Morph was created specifically for the animated series.
 He could change his shape to match the appearance of others.
 Morph appeared to die in the second episode, and was most likely created to establish a tone for the series that showed the very real danger inherent to the X-Men during their missions.